Last updated on November 27th, 2018

-Once I finalised the country to migrate to, the next immediate question for me was to go with migration agent or not.
+Once I finalised the country, the next immediate question for me was to go with a migration agent or not.
 I am sure it will be an important question for all those who are trying to migrate to Australia.
 It’s a very important question and sometimes, the choice can dictate your fate.

 If you ask this question in the online forums, you will get mixed opinions – some people fiercely advise against using agents while some others highly recommend them.
 Which way should you go?
 You can’t simply toss a coin and accept the outcome.
 You have to know both good and bad things about going with agents.
 So in this post, I will present you both sides of the coin and let you decide.

 The immigration process can be quite unnerving, especially for those who are quite new to the whole thing.
 Often people are worried about making a mistake which can delay or reject your visa application.
 Many times, people are too busy and don’t want to spend a lot of time to research the visa process, forms required, proof-reading the documents, following-up with immigration authority and so on.
 They find it more suitable to offload such work to an immigration agent due to her knowledge and experience.

 Every individual has different needs and case history when it comes to visa.
 Therefore, the visa process might be slightly different for each person.
 This can make things complicated and you need an expert to sort the things out for you.
 That’s where an expert migration agent can help you.

 One thing which nobody can deny about a good agent is her wealth of knowledge and experience in the area of immigration.
 In the case of Australia, all migration agents must be registered with the Migration Agents Registration Authority (MARA).
 Besides being a trained expert, a migration agent also has the responsibility to maintain high professional conduct and integrity.
 As such, an agent can help you decide which visa to choose or suggest alternatives if you are not eligible for a certain visa or even a country.